banner-bg

 Operating expenses

 Operating expenses are ongoing costs associated with the day-to-day operation of your childcare center.
-Operating expenses include rent, supplies, inventory costs, marketing, staff salaries, insurance, etc.
+Operating expenses include rent, supplies, utilities, marketing expenses, staff salaries, and business insurance.

-If your childcare center isn’t a non-profit, the Internal Revenue Service (IRS) permits you to write off operational expenses.
-But in order for you to write them off, those expenses must be required and appropriate for your childcare center.
+If your childcare center is a for-profit entity, the Internal Revenue Service (IRS) permits you to deduct operating expenses from your business taxes.
+But in order for you to do this, those expenses must be required and appropriate for your childcare center.

 Fixed costs vs. variable costs